-When we’re talking about kids not getting out of bed, not doing their homework or school assignments or not wanting to get involved in family activities, it’s important for parents to realize that there is motivation in the child.
+When kids won’t get out of bed, won’t do their homework or school assignments, or won’t get involved in activities, it’s important for parents to realize that there is motivation in the child.
 But the motivation is to resist.
-The motivation is to do things their way, not yours, and to retain power.
+The motivation is to do things their way, not yours.
+The motivation is to retain power.

 You’ll see it when you ask your child a question and he doesn’t answer, but you know he heard you.
 What’s that all about?
 That’s a child withholding an answer to feel powerful.
 When he says, “I don’t have to answer you if I don’t want to,” you see it as a lack of motivation.
 He sees it as a way to win control over you.

 I want to be clear about this point: everyone is motivated.
 The question is, motivated to do what?
 If a child looks like he’s not motivated, you have to look at what he’s accomplishing and assume that this is what he’s motivated to do.

 So part of the solution is getting him to be motivated to do something else.
 To assume that the child is unmotivated is an ineffective way of looking at it.
 He is motivated.
 He’s simply motivated to do nothing.
 In this case, doing nothing means resisting and holding back to exercise control over you.

 The child who uses resistance as a form of control lacks both social skills and problem-solving skills.